SuperOfficeDocs/superoffice-docs/docs/database/tables/paymenttype.md

 ---
-uid: paymenttype
+uid: table-paymenttype
 title: paymenttype table
 description: The list of payment types, in the internal product register so.generated: true
 keywords:
   - "database"
-  - "paymenttype"
+  - "PaymentType"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# PaymentType Table (430)
+# paymenttype Table (430)

-PaymentType MDO list item table.
+paymenttype MDO list item table.
 The list of payment types, in the internal product register

 ## Fields